ankitv1004/de_task/README.md

    2. pymongo
    3. pandas

+**Steps to run**
+1. Copy all the scripts in dag folder
+2. Pip Install pymongo, pyodbc,pyodbc sql server driver, pandas

-   Note- Sometimes Sql server does not get connected.
-If it happens rerunning script resolves it.
--**Data is already inserted in Source db.
-Running the pipeline extracts , tansforms and loads the data in Mongodb.**
+Note- a).
+Sometimes Sql server does not get connected.
+If it happens rerunning script resolves it. b).**Data is already inserted in Source db.
+Running the pipeline extracts , tansforms and loads the data in Mongodb.** c).
+To check data in source db, use connection code from data_extract script.
+   To check data in target db, use connection code from insert_data script.
  - Setup instructions for the SQL and NoSQL databases.- No need for setting up, connection to cloud hosted SQL and NoSQL db is established in scripts
  - Instructions on how to run the pipeline.- Manual trigger to run instantly.
 Once active, pipeline is scheduled to run every 3 hrs.